DynamoDS/RefineryPrimer/01-introduction/README.md

 * the fundamental concepts needed to understand generative design
 * a definition of generative design in the context of AEC
-* an introduction to Generative Design
+* an introduction to Revit Generative Design
 * examples of using generative design to solve design problems
 * related concepts
 * common approaches used